 At some point in the midst of all that cleaning, my mother and I would sit down at the kitchen table, eat the last of the kiffles (a traditional cookie made only at Christmas; it is bad luck to eat them past New Year's Day), and talk about plans for the year ahead.
 These were not New Year's resolutions, exactly; no lists were made, nothing was written down.
 It was more like a verbal conjuring, a vision of what we'd do differently and better, spoken at the right folkloric time when words held the power of an incantation: the pause between the old year and the new when anything seemed possible.

 My mother was a great believer in new beginnings, in a way that was both painful and brave.
-We moved around a lot when I was young, in search of work for my stepfather, whose alcoholism and violent temper ensured that employment never lasted long.
-In each new place my mother would mentally sweep her troubles out the kitchen door and make a brand new start: each house, each job, each new school for my young brothers and me would be different and better, she insisted.
+We moved around a lot when I was young, in search of work for my stepfather (the man she married when I was seven), whose alcoholism and violent temper ensured that employment never lasted long.
+In each new place my mother would mentally sweep her troubles out the kitchen door and make a brand new start: each house, each job, each new school for my little brothers and me would be different and better, she insisted.
 We would finally settle down.